IoTone/llama-D/README.md

 Here is what is in the list of things to do:

+- [ ] add porting of headers for gguf (hopefully this is not messy)
 - [ ] Get a first cut of llama.h port to D
 - [ ] Add linking to libllama.lib/.a/.so
 - [ ] Write a dummy tester to verify that it runs